Macron puts trade and Ukraine as top priorities as China's Xi opens European visit in France

 On Monday, media watchdog Reporters Without Borders staged a protest in front of the Arc de Triomphe monument to denounce Xi's visit, calling the Chinese president “one of the greatest predators of press freedom.”
 The group says 119 journalists are imprisoned in the country.

-Macron said in an interview published Sunday that he will raise human rights concerns.
+Macron said in an interview published Sunday that he would raise human rights concerns.
+He didn't mention the issue in his public comments Monday.

-On Monday afternoon, a ceremony took place at the Invalides monument in the presence of both presidents' wives, Peng Liyuan and Brigitte Macron.
-Macron and Xi also were to conclude a French-Chinese economic forum and join their wives for a state dinner.

 The second day of the visit is meant to be more personal.
 Macron has invited Xi to visit the Tourmalet Pass in the Pyrenees mountains, where the French leader spent time as a child to see his grandmother.
 The trip is meant to be a reciprocal gesture after Xi took Macron last year to the residence of the governor of Guangdong province, where his father once lived.

-Associated Press writers Barbara Surk in Nice, France; Angela Charlton in Paris and Stephen Graham in Berlin contributed to this story.
+Barbara Surk in Nice, Angela Charlton in Paris and Ting Fu in Washington, contributed to this story.

 Credit: AP